rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Charles Sanders Peirce (1839-1914)
     -   [The Metaphysical Club](https://en.wikipedia.org/wiki/The_Metaphysical_Club) (1872)
+    -   "Illustrations of the Logic of Science" in *Popular Science Monthly* (1877-1878)
+        -   "The Fixation of Belief"
+        -   "How to Make Our Ideas Clear"
+        -   "The Doctrine of Chances"
+        -   "The Probability of Induction"
+        -   "The Order of Nature"
+        -   "Deduction, Induction, and Hypothesis"
     -   Biography: Brent, J. (1993). *Charles Sanders Peirce: A Life*. [^Brent1993]
     -   Review of Brent: Oakes, E.T.
 (1993).
 [Discovering the American Aristotle](https://www.firstthings.com/article/1993/12/003-discovering-the-american-aristotle).
     -   Auspitz, J.L.
 (1994).
 The wasp leaves the bottle: Charles Sanders Peirce. [^Auspitz1994]